MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/install-and-configure.md

 The Onboarding Buddy solution contains two security roles:

-- **Administrator** - Assign this role to users who need access to the model-driven app administrative app and will have access to manage all reference data and see all records.
+- **Administrator**.
+Assign this role to users who need access to the model-driven app administrative app and will have access to manage all reference data and see all records.
-- **User** - Assign this role to all users of the Onboarding Buddy application.
+- **User**.
+Assign this role to all users of the Onboarding Buddy application.

 Roles can be assigned from the admin portal.

 1. Go to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
-1. Select **Environments** on the left panel and select the environment where the solution was installed.
+1. Select **Environments** on the left panel and select the environment where the solution is installed.
 1. Select **Users** > **See all**.
 1. Select the user(s).
 1. Select **Manage security roles** and select the appropriate roles for each user.